2022 Curriculum & Schedule

 • Ecological sustainability – wildlife and pollinator habitat improvement and protection

-• Business skills – basic accounting and record-keeping, budgeting, business plan development, public speaking, land acquisition, loans, regulations, labor issues, risk reduction, marketing
+• Business skills – basic accounting and record-keeping, budgeting, public speaking, regulations, labor issues, risk reduction, marketing

 All farmers-in-training participate in each of these rotations:

-• Livestock – The farmer-in-training will learn about and help with daily chores and management of all livestock production on the farm.
-This includes caring for young stock, feeding, moving fences and coops, delivering animals to the processor, and storage of harvested product.
+• Livestock – Farmers-in-training learn about and help with daily chores and management of all livestock production on the farm.
+This includes caring for young stock, feeding, moving fences and coops, processing animals, and storage of harvested product.

-• Sales and Marketing – This rotation involves learning and executing the business and marketing aspects of generating sales at our onsite farm stand and at local farmers’ markets.
-Activities include setting up and working at the marketing area, bookkeeping, record keeping, guest experience, methods to increase sales, and more in this crucial role to meet financial needs of the farm.
+• Sales and Marketing – This rotation involves learning and executing the business and marketing aspects of generating sales at local farmers’ markets and managing our CSA.
+Activities include set-up, guest experience, engaging the community, methods to increase sales and more.

-Farmers-in-training also participate in farm team meetings, hold 1:1 meetings with the Mentor, do quarterly self- and program-assessments, and eat communally with other ag staff on Frittata Fridays.
+Farmers-in-training also participate in farm team meetings, hold 1:1 meetings with the Mentor, do quarterly self- and program-assessments, and eat communally with other ag staff.